 The Latin American Lutheran Mission (LALM) is an independent Lutheran mission started in 1936 (see history) and is focused on proclaiming the Gospel to the people of Mexico as well as the larger Latin American region.
 It was the founder, and now Mission Partner, of the Evangelical Lutheran Church of Mexico (ELCM + IELMAR).
 LALM has many Mission Partners and we pray to have more each day 🙏.
 Together we accomplish the last mile.

 The LALM director is Pastors Mariana Méndez , headquartered in Laredo, Texas.

 It seeks involvement and mission partners with persons, congregations, and college church groups as it encourages Bible study and discipleship training to equip Latin American people to fulfill Christ’s “Great Commission.”

-In the NEW LAM brochure, read about the mission and how you can become a partner with it.
+In the LALM brochure, read about the mission and how you can become a partner with it.

-The Board of Directors is composed of people from various Lutheran bodies and supports the ongoing work on the border and in Mexico.
+The Board of Directors is composed of people from various Lutheran bodies (presently individuals who are members or leaders affiliated with LCMS, LCMC, NALC and ELCA sit on our board) and supports the ongoing work on the border and in Mexico.